 Our hospital wards

 Our in-patient wards are large, air-conditioned, well-equipped and meet the highest RCVS and ISFM standards.
-We have species specific accommodation with separate wards for cats, small dogs, large dogs and exotics, and we boast a separate intensive care ward for critical patients.
+We have species specific accommodation with separate wards for cats, small dogs and large dogs, and we boast a separate intensive care ward for critical patients.
 A purpose-built isolation unit with separate areas for dogs and cats is also available to ensure that patients with infectious diseases can be separated from the rest of the hospital.
 In addition, dedicated canine and feline ‘procedure rooms’ are provided so that examinations and minor procedures can be performed away from the other patients.

 The kennels themselves are stainless steel to facilitate easy cleaning.
 We ensure that they are kept spotless at all times and they are disinfected after every patient to minimise infection risk.
 Similarly, the flooring throughout the hospital is vinyl, to maximise hygiene standards.
 Importantly, the wards are equipped with bathing facilities to ensure that patients can be kept clean and dry at all times.
 Each kennel is individually thermostatically controlled so that the temperature needs of each patient can be met, which is particularly important for those patients recovering from sedation or anaesthesia.